-Propositions~\ref{prop:small_angle}~and~\ref{prop:large_angle} also hold for the other well-posed feedback system $\gof|_{e_1=0}$.
-In light of Propositions~\ref{prop:small_angle}~and~\ref{prop:large_angle}, the singular angle of a nonlinear network, which consists of subsystems through suitable cascaded and feedback interconnections, can be well estimated by the singular angles of the subsystems.
+The singular angles of subsystems in Corollary~\ref{prop:small_angle} and Proposition~ \ref{prop:parallel} are restricted to be no greater than $\pi/2$.
+These subsystems are thus passive.
+Comparing with the feedback and parallel interconnection results of passive systems, e.g., see \cite[Sec.~3.2] {Sepulchre:97}, we have provided quantitative descriptions of the interconnection results based on the singular angle.
+In light of Propositions~\ref{prop:productPC}, \ref{prop:large_angle} and \ref{prop:parallel} and Corollary~\ref{prop:small_angle}, the singular angle of a nonlinear network consisting of subsystems through suitable cascaded, parallel and feedback interconnections can be estimated by the singular angles of the subsystems.